-Deleuze and Guattari (1995) at the end of their scientific careers.
-From their philosophical 11 concept can be interpreted as a philosophical aspect of geographical (geological) processes, 19 this concept has a far more complex meaning (poststructuralism).
-This paper aims to apply 20 geophilosophy as a method in interpreting complex historical-geographical processes, which, in 21 addition to their complexity and long duration, can also indicate their certain regularity.
-The 22 theoretical basis for this approach is sought through Deleuze's and Guattari?s (1995: 121) 23 view of the importance of the milieu, the notion through which they show that "philosophy is 24 a certain geophilosophy just as, in Braudel?s view, history is a certain geohistory" and that to 25 present through ancient Greece (allusion to the past of philosophy), modern Europe (present 26 philosophy), while the process of emergence represents the future of philosophy.
-Lundy (2011:

-This concept also has its geographical dimension, and significant results have been written 13 thought and that the nature of each milieu is as historical as it is geographical.
-In this paper, 29 the miles of ancient Greece will be transposed to the neighboring Balkans and then explained 30 through three processes (territorialization, deterritorialization, and reterritorialization) that 31 will produce recognizable historical and geographical narratives.
-32
+Geophilosophy is a spatial concept that will be applied as a supplement to the geographical method, with the aim of better understanding the historical-geographical conditionality in the Central Balkans1, its political-geographical evolution and the variability of regional-geographical forms2.
+As a philosophical concept, geophilosophy was created by Deleuze and Guattari (1995) at the end of their scientific careers.
+From their philosophical point of view, Tampio (2014), Protevi (2010), Parr (2010), and others wrote about their work.
+This concept also has its geographical dimension, and significant results have been written about it by Woodward (2017), Bonta (2010), Peet (1998), and others.
+All these authors emphasize the importance of the book A Thousand Plateaus (2013).
+A form of new materialism with a politicized "philosophy of differences" was successfully developed, and in which the meaning of geophilosophy is created through the superposition of layers of thought.
+Although indications of geophilosophy can be recognized in Nietzsche's works, and the whole concept can be interpreted as a philosophical aspect of geographical (geological) processes, this concept has a far more complex meaning (poststructuralism).
+This paper aims to apply geophilosophy as a method in interpreting complex historical-geographical processes, which, in addition to their complexity and long duration, can also indicate their certain regularity.
+The theoretical basis for this approach is sought through Deleuze's and Guattari's (1995: 121) view of the importance of the milieu, the notion through which they show that "philosophy is a certain geophilosophy just as, in Braudel's view, history is a certain geohistory" and that to present through ancient Greece (allusion to the past of philosophy), modern Europe (present philosophy), while the process of emergence represents the future of philosophy.
+Lundy (2011: 116) interprets this so that exceptional geographical circumstances determine the nature of thought and that the nature of each milieu is as historical as it is geographical.
+In this paper, the miles of ancient Greece will be transposed to the neighboring Balkans and then explained through three processes (territorialization, deterritorialization, and reterritorialization) that will produce recognizable historical and geographical narratives.